Welcome to the Tweaking4All community forums!

 For context, the package I have created places RenameMyTVSeries inside the /opt directory.

-This post was modified 4 weeks ago 7 times by zliced13
+This post was modified 4 months ago 7 times by Anonymous

 @hans I just checked it out, turns out RenameMyTvSeries does create the config files in $HOME/.config/Rename My TV Series.
 This solves my problem, thank you.